hukriede/Ocean-Technology-Club/README.md

 ![banner](./docs/images/MoteOT.png)

-> Ocean technology club where Sarasota county high schoolers learn and apply science and technology skills through the mentorship of marine researchers at Mote.
+> Ocean technology club is where Sarasota county high schoolers learn and apply science and technology skills through the mentorship of marine researchers at Mote.

 ## Table of Contents